fluendo/gst.wasm/README.md

 #### Running the samples

+First, you'll need to install Emscripten tools from https://emscripten.org/docs/getting_started/downloads.html Then you can run the samples by doing:

 ```
-emrun _builddir/subprojects/videotestsrc/videotestsrc-example.html
+emrun _builddir/subprojects/samples/videotestsrc/videotestsrc-example.html
-emrun _builddir/subprojects/audiotestsrc/index.html # Press the 'play' button to hear to a sound.
+emrun _builddir/subprojects/samples/audiotestsrc/audiotestsrc-example.html # Press the 'play' button to hear to a sound.
-emrun _builddir/subprojects/openal/openal-example.html # Click to hear to a sound.
+emrun _builddir/subprojects/samples/openal/openal-example.html # Click to hear to a sound.
 ```

 ## Development